South Carolina Code of Laws

 (A) The commission shall consist of seven members appointed by the Governor with the advice and consent of the Senate for terms of six years and until their successors are appointed and qualify.
 In the event the Governor does not fill a vacancy within sixty days after the vacancy occurs, the commission by majority vote shall deputize a person with suitable experience, training, and knowledge to serve as a deputy commissioner to serve until such time as the Governor fills the vacancy.
 As soon as the Governor appoints a replacement who is confirmed by the Senate, the deputy commissioner shall immediately cease to serve in that office.
 While serving as a deputy commissioner, the deputy commissioner has the power and authority to swear or cause the witnesses to be sworn and shall transmit all testimony and shall make a recommendation to the commission for an award.
 The commission must determine the award based upon testimony received by the deputy commissioner and may consider the deputy commissioner's recommendation.

-(B) The Governor, with the advice and consent of the Senate, shall designate one commissioner as chairman for a term of two years, and the chairman may serve two terms during his six-year term but not consecutively.
-At the conclusion of a commissioner's two-year term as chairman, the Governor shall appoint another chairman.
-If the Governor does not appoint another chairman at the expiration of the two-year term, a majority of the commission shall elect from among their members an interim chairman who shall serve until the Governor appoints another chairman other than the one last appointed.
+(B) The Governor, with the advice and consent of the Senate, shall designate one of the seven commissioners as chairman for a term of two years.
+At the conclusion of a commissioner's two-year term as chairman, the Governor shall appoint or reappoint a commissioner to serve as chairman.
+If the Governor does not appoint or reappoint a chairman at the expiration of the two-year term, a majority of the commission shall elect from among their members an interim chairman who shall serve until the Governor appoints another chairman.
 A deputy commissioner is not eligible to serve as chairman.
+Any person appointed to the commission is subject to removal as provided in Section 1-3-240(C).

 (C) The commissioners shall hear and determine all contested cases, conduct informal conferences when necessary, approve settlements, hear applications for full commission reviews, and handle such other matters as may come before the department for judicial disposition.
 Full commission reviews shall be conducted by all commissioners, excluding the original hearing commissioner, or by three-member panels, excluding the original hearing commissioner, appointed by the chairman.
 The chairman, with approval of a majority of the other commissioners, shall determine which full commission reviews shall be assigned to panels.
 The decisions of three-member panels have the same force and effect as full commission reviews.